Dolores Moran: Film career

 In 1942, aged 16, Moran, was signed by Warner Bros. to a seven-year contract, with her parents' permission.
+Her acting debut came in Old Acquaintance (1943).

 Moran's brief career as a film actress began with uncredited roles in such films as Yankee Doodle Dandy (1942) as "the Pippirino" (with whom George blows off a date to go out with Mary).
 By 1943, she had become a pin-up girl appearing on the cover of such magazines as Yank.
 She was given supporting roles in films, such as Old Acquaintance (1943) with Bette Davis.

 Warner Bros. attempted to increase interest in her, promoting her along with Lauren Bacall as a new screen personality when Bacall was cast alongside Humphrey Bogart in To Have and Have Not (1944).
 The film made a star of Bacall, but Moran languished, and subsequent films did little to further her career.

 The Horn Blows at Midnight (1945) gave her a leading role with Jack Benny and Alexis Smith, but her film appearances after this were sporadic, and she suffered ill health that reduced her ability to work.
 Her film career ended in 1954 with a featured role in the John Payne and Lizabeth Scott western film Silver Lode.

 Personal life

-She married film producer Benedict Bogeaus in Salome, Arizona in 1946.
+Moran married film producer Benedict Bogeaus in Salome, Arizona in August 1946.
 They had a son, Brett.
 The couple divorced in 1962.

-In 1968, Moran was the recipient of bequest valued at $300,000.
-Anthony Ponce, an apricot grower, bequeathed the bulk of his estate to her because he appreciated her kindness 20 years earlier when she worked as a carhop at a drive-in.
+In 1968, Moran was the recipient of a bequest valued at $300,000.
+Anthony Ponce, an apricot grower, bequeathed the bulk of his estate to her because he appreciated her kindness over 25 years earlier when she worked as a carhop at a drive-in.
 Ponce's will directed that $6,000 go to his nephew and five nieces, with the rest to go to Moran.
-The nieces and nephew contested the will.
+The nieces and nephew contested the will, but courts ruled it valid.

 Death

-In 1982, Dolores Moran died of cancer, aged 56.
+In 1982, Moran died of cancer, aged 56.